 Participation, too, matters.
 I strongly encourage you to ask questions at any time during the class to help clarify points.
 Discussion of any portion of the class materials is encouraged and welcomed.
+In my experience, if one student has a question, others likely do also-so help yourself and your classmates by asking questions when you don't understand something.

 Excessive absences will be dealt with on an individual basis.
-If special circumstances arise that will cause you to miss more than one or two classes, you should contact the Learning Services Office.
+If special circumstances arise that will cause you to miss more than one or two classes, you should contact the Academic Support Services Office.
 Please make every effort to be on time and not to leave early.
 I will do my best to start and end class promptly.
 Please do not disrupt the class when you enter or exit.